-Discover the Threads Of Syria.
+Discover the Threads Of Syria

 We are living through one of the largest humanitarian crises of our time.

 Over 5 million Syrians have been forced to flee their homes, escaping violence to seek refuge in camps.

 All profits generated go directly to the refugees and their communities.

 A global partnership

-The Threads Of Syria brand is not owned by Artisan & Fox nor Tight-Knit Syria, and all branding assets will be gifted and vested to the Syrian women once they can formally register their co-operative.
+The Threads Of Syria brand is also not owned by Artisan & Fox nor Tight-Knit Syria, and all marketing content belongs to, and will be gifted to the refugees once they can formally register their co-operative.